romitjain/romitjain.github.io/_posts/2025-06-07-Systems-llm.md

 The kind of impact I want to have

-1. The framework should facilitate critical flows like model training and large-scale inferencing, and should help save money based on the optimizations
+1. My work should facilitate critical flows like model training and large-scale inferencing, and should help save money based on the optimizations
-2. The framework helps in building real products that have an edge, specifically because of the optimizations and resilience
+2. My work should help in building real products that have an edge, specifically because of the optimizations and resilience